bwhou1997/bwhou1997.github.io/content/authors/admin/_index.md

     # url: https://www.yale.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research includes machine learning, first principle computational methodology development and high throughput computing
+bio: My research includes first principle computational methodology development and high throughput computing

 # Interests to show in About widget
 interests: